Home

 These structures form part of your knee's built-in "pulley" and "spring" mechanisms that help straighten (extend) it more efficiently.

-The knee pulley system
+The knee's pulley system

-When your quad muscles contract, they pull on the quadriceps tendon, which draws on the kneecap.
+When your quad muscles contract, they pull on the quadriceps tendon, which pulls on the kneecap.
 The kneecap then pulls on the patellar tendon, which pulls on the shinbone and causes your leg to straighten.

 The patellar tendon forms part of the knee's pulley system and this is affected when you have patellar tendonitis.